gizburdt/cuztom/readme.md

 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

 ### 0.7.1
 * Added: Meta Box accordion.
-See the Wiki for usage
+See the <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki">wiki</a> for usage
 * Added: Cuztom now has its own style for jQuery UI.
 It can be overwritten by defining another style.

 ### 0.7
 * Added: Meta Box tabs.
-See the Wiki for usage
+See the <<a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki">wiki</a> for usage
 * Improvements: Just some minor improvements

 ### 0.6